 All that I knew about Robusta at the time was probably the same as most others working in specialty coffee: it has lots of caffeine, produces thick crema in espresso and is generally pretty awful with a sort of rubbery, petroleum taste found mostly in instant coffee.

 But this coffee was not awful at all!
 It was surprisingly pleasant, which made me wonder: "What else don't I know about Robusta?"
-A friend and mentor, who had organised the cupping, was having dinner with the farmer that same evening and invited me to come along.
+A friend and mentor, who had organized the cupping, was having dinner with the farmer that same evening and invited me to come along.

 Nishant Gurjer and I became fast friends.
 Over dinner, he told me how he was a mechanical engineer working in Bangalore at the time he was thrust into his family's coffee farming business by the untimely death of his father.